Table of Contents

 - Glossodynia and atrophic tongue (Hunter-glossitis)

-Evidence of Antibodies:
+Evidence of antibodies

-- Drugs, especially DHFR inhibitors (methotrexate, trimethoprim)
+- Treatment with drugs, especially dihydrofolate (DHFR) inhibitors (methotrexate, trimethoprim)

 - Jejunal malabsorption (celiac disease)